dharmendersheshma/Task_Manager/README.md

 2. Manager Login: for login of managers to add/update/approve tasks
 3. Registration: user registration

 ##### Note: Here I have used only one route for user registartion for simplicity so storing both managers and workers in same collection in mongodb.
-Due to that didn't implemented total score functionality.

 #### Tasks are of three types:
 1. Compeleted: which are already completed and aproved by manager.